xBogdy/123dd/README.md

 # Multi ML

 This repository contains multi modloader project templates for different versions of minecraft.
-Simply fork the project and use the desired version branch as starting point for your project.
+Simply clone the project and use the desired version branch as starting point for your project.

+> Do not forget to update to your own *remote* with `git remote set-url origin <remote_url>`.

 ## How to get started